hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

 ### The Vagabond

 Grit: 2
-Soul : 3
+Soul: 3
 Brains: 1

 The Vagabond has no home, no people, no place.
 He’s a wanderer, surviving because he can feel the flow of the world and the pulse of the universe, has a strong back and strong legs to carry him where he needs to go, with hunger and fear his constant companions.
 All to preserve his freedom from the laws and expectations of society.
 Now he must hop one final train, to reclaim the only thing that ever mattered.